 Besides benefiting all people, there are significant economic advantages to business and organizations.
 Particularly, those business statistics, periodical analysis and quarterly forecasts should be more relevant because of the consistent structure of quarters and years in NexCalendar.
 Moreover, the transition from the Gregorian calendar to the NexCalendar is super simple.
 It could be equivalent to a regular swap to the next calendar version as usual.
 While you may think that it is a centennial IT project, the algorithms and programmes are well prepared for seamless software upgrade which assure the software transition can be much simpler and cheaper than the Y2K problem fix.
 While we can afford the Y2K problem fix, we definitely can afford the upgrade to the NexCalendar system.
 The transition cost will be the least and affordable by any country.
 Thus, the adoption of NexCalendar is merely considered as a simple calendar upgrade or calendar extension.

 The leap day is an extra day in the leap year for maintaining the correct average length of the solar year (i.e. the tropical year).
 Considering that the common year has 365 days and the leap year has 366 days, the difference is one leap day and obviously the leap day is the last day of the leap year.
 It is also the last day of the 4-year leap cycle.
-Thus, the leap day should be rationally arranged on the last day of the year so that it will not affect the ordinal sequence of other days in the year and the leap cycle.
-February 29 is the leap day because it was supposed to be the last day of the year.
+Thus, the leap day should be rationally arranged on the last day of the leap year so that it will not affect the ordinal sequence of any days in the year and through the 4-year leap cycle.
+February 29 is the leap day because it was supposed to be the last day of the leap year.
 In the Roman age, the original Roman calendar had ten months only from March to December counting only 304 days (or exact 38 weeks with 8 days per week) per year.
 It is obviously that September, October, November and December actually mean the 7th, 8th, 9th and 10th months from the Latin meaning.
-And it was reasonable that the year started from the first day of Spring, which was the first day of March as well.
+And it was reasonable that the year started from the first day of Spring, which was the first day of March.
 Even the year length was inaccurate, it was a simple and consistent perennial calendar.

 Later, while people had grasped more accurate measure of the year length, January and February were appended as the 11th and 12th months.
 Thus, the leap day was set on the final day of February because it was considered as the final month.
 For some reasons, January was officially treated as the first month of the year and then every year oddly begins from the deep Winter.
 Somehow the leap day was still retained on the final day of February without probably rearranged.
 We all know that February is weirdly the shortest month in the year with 28 days only.
 It also causes some issues, such as in the "Day-Count Convention" for finance, accounting and payroll.
 Thus, NexCalendar maintains February with regular 29 days, which also makes the first quarter having the consistent 13 weeks.
 December 31 is then set as the Leap Sunday.
-Since December 31 is part of the Long Sunday, people born on December 31 will fairly find no difference to celebrate birthday on the Sunday of December 30 in the common year.
+Since December 31 is part of the double Sundays, people born on December 31 will fairly find no difference to celebrate birthday on the Sunday of December 30 in the common year.